What do you mean you're trying to figure out EIB history in terms of what?

 Brady became the quarterback halfway through the season, and they end up making the playoffs.

-They have a Saturday night first prime time playoff game in NFL history, other than the Super Bowl.
+They have a Saturday night, first prime time playoff game in NFL history, other than the Super Bowl.

-It's at Old Foxboro Stadium.
+It's at Old Foxborough Stadium.

 It's a snowstorm.